Marcus Williams (cornerback)

-Marcus Jeffrey Williams (born March 24, 1991) is an American former professional football cornerback.
+Marcus Jeffrey Williams (born March 24, 1991) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He was signed by the Houston Texans as an undrafted free agent in 2014.
-He played college football at North Dakota State University.
+He played college football for the North Dakota State Bison.
 He was also a member of the New York Jets, Arizona Cardinals, New Orleans Saints, Tampa Bay Buccaneers, and Chicago Bears.

 Early life

-Williams stood out at Hopkins High School in Minnetonka, MN in both basketball and football, and decided on playing football at NDSU since he didn't receive a Big 10 offer for basketball.
+Williams stood out at Hopkins High School in Minnetonka, MN in both basketball and football, and decided on playing football at North Dakota State University since he didn't receive a Big 10 offer for basketball.

 College career

 Williams set the NDSU school record with 21 career interceptions.
 Williams also set the FCS D1-AA record with career interception returns for touchdown with 7.
 He had 8 defensive touchdowns in total.

 Williams received Associated Press First-team All-American honors in 2011, 2012, and 2013, as well as Walter Camp FCS All American Team honors in 2011, 2012, & 2013.